AuScope/geomodelportal/README.md

 NB: For information on the JSON files, see [README.md](ui/src/assets/geomodels/README.md)

-### Adding borehole info and file conversion web service
+### Adding NVCL borehole info, WMS proxy and file conversion web service

-The web service requires an [Apache](https://httpd.apache.org/) server with Python WSGI [mod_wsgi](https://modwsgi.readthedocs.io/en/develop/) enabled.
+The web service requires an [Apache](https://httpd.apache.org/) server with Python WSGI [mod_wsgi](https://modwsgi.readthedocs.io/en/develop/) enabled, or similar WSGI compatible server.
 Python should be setup as described in [README.md](https://github.com/AuScope/geomodel-2-3dweb/blob/master/README.md)

+For development, you can use 'uwsgi' [WSGI Quick Start](https://uwsgi-docs.readthedocs.io/en/latest/WSGIquickstart.html) for a quick command line start

-A borehole database file can be produced by running the "makeBoreholes.py" conversion script.
-See [README.md](https://github.com/AuScope/geomodel-2-3dweb/blob/master/scripts/README.md)
+An NVCL (Australia's National Virtual Core Library) borehole database file can be produced by running the "makeBoreholes.py" conversion script.
+See [README.md](https://github.com/AuScope/geomodel-2-3dweb/blob/master/scripts/README.md) If you don't need the NVCL database, then you can skip this step.

 The web service is served from the 'api' directory as _http://website/api_.